Neurotoxicology & Nutritional Deficiencies

 Wernicke Encephalopathy

-- Classic triad: confusion (encephalopathy), ophthalmoplegia (CN VI palsy most common), and gait ataxia
+- Classic triad: confusion (encephalopathy), ophthalmoplegia — nystagmus is the most common ocular sign; lateral rectus (CN VI) palsy and conjugate gaze palsies also seen, and gait ataxia

 - Pathology: hemorrhagic necrosis of mamillary bodies (pathognomonic), periaqueductal gray matter, medial thalami, tectal plate, floor of 4th ventricle